ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/Testing.md

 pi is approximately 3.1415926544231318, Error is 0.0000000008333387 wall clock time = 0.006050
 ```
-9. Check if all of the nodes that included in the machinefile are on the output.
+9. Check if all of the nodes that are included in the machinefile are on the output.
-10. If all is fulfilled, then the parallel raspberry cluster with MPICH is successfully set up.
+10. If all is fulfilled, the parallel raspberry cluster with MPICH is successfully set up.

 <p align="center">